 An island country renowned for its multicultural diversity, with major influences from the west and flocks of settlement from the east, Singapore is a perfect place where east meets west.
-With Pickyourtrail’s Singapore tour packages, take a tour of the man-made paradise of the Gardens by the bay or take a picnic with your family to Universal Studios Singapore and relive your childhood by hopping on the themed rides.
-Embark on an unforgettable journey into the world's first nocturnal zoo of Night Safari on your Singapore packages.
+With Pickyourtrail’s Singapore packages, take a tour of the man-made paradise of the Gardens by the bay or take a picnic with your family to Universal Studios Singapore and relive your childhood by hopping on the themed rides.
+Embark on an unforgettable journey into the world's first nocturnal zoo of Night Safari on your Singapore tour packages.
 Want more of the wildlife?
-Take a trip to the Singapore Zoo, River Safari, Jurong Bird Park, and Underwater World on your Singapore tour.
+Take a trip to the Singapore Zoo, River Safari, Jurong Bird Park, and Underwater World on your Singapore trip.
 Breakaway from Singapore for a while and explore Sentosa Island to the fullest.
 Make sure you include the awesome Flyer on your Singapore trip package, to enjoy the unparalleled views from the top as you go round and round in the Singapore Flyer.
 Unwind by the East Coast Park and shop for the souvenirs from one of the many shopping centres.
 More of a shopping person?
-Singapore has a sea of shopping malls where you can browse for hours on your Singapore trip.
+Singapore has a sea of shopping malls where you can browse for hours on your Singapore tours.
 After all the shopping, settle down for delicious Singaporean food which will surprise you with hints of Asian and Western cuisines.
-Overall you can be assured of a lot of activities on your Singapore holiday packages.
+Overall you can be assured of a lot of activities on your customised Singapore tour packages.

-Things to do on your Singapore Trip
+Things to do on your Singapore Packages

 1. Private Lunch with Parrots at Jurong Bird Park - Asia’s largest bird park with over 3500 birds across 40 species, explore on your Singapore packages this bird park is famous for its large walk-in aviaries such as Lory Loft, Jungle Jewels, and Waterfall Aviary.
 The Jurong Bird Park Singapore witness about 850,000 visitors every year.
 The Jurong bird park ticket price is $25 for an adult and $16 for a child.
 Enjoy a private lunch with parrots on your visit and add a unique touch to your Singapore trip.